endowdly/fitz/README.md

 - .NET SDK 6
 - .NET Runtime 6

-The latest versions of .NET can be installed from [here](https://aka.ms/dotnet-core-download) and various package managers.
+The latest versions of .NET can be installed from [here](https://aka.ms/dotnet-core-download).
+Various package managers also provide dotnet-cli.
+Note the SDK is usually provided seperately.

 ### Steps